petertea96/Computer-Cluster-Help/README.md

 echo 'our job worked!'

-FYI - I've created this bash script as yourjob.sh.
-You should first change the email address, and then try to submit this as a job onto the cluster (read steps 6 and 7 first).
+FYI - I've created and have provided this bash script as yourjob.sh (check out the files I've provided in this directory...).
+You should first change the email address in the bash script, and then try to submit this as a job onto the cluster (read steps 6 and 7 first).

 4. -	When you save your bash scripts, always make sure to have the extension .sh